Turnu Măgurele: Tourist attractions

 The major tourist attraction is Saint Haralambios Cathedral in the center of the town.
 Built by Greek farmers at the beginning of the 20th century, the cathedral is based on the plans of the Curtea de Argeș Cathedral and constructed in a late renaissance style.
-Another city landmark is the independence monument.
-It was built in celebration of the major role that Turnu Măgurele played in the Romanian War of Independence (1877-1878).
+Another city landmark is the independence monument, which was built in celebration of the major role that Turnu Măgurele played in the Romanian War of Independence of 1877–1878.

 Economy

-A chemical and textile industry center in the past, the city has more recently been diversifying its economy (ElectroTurris - an electrical engine factory, and ConservTurris - a food processing plant).
+A chemical and textile industry center in the past, the city has more recently been diversifying its economy, with enterprises such as ElectroTurris (an electrical engine factory), and ConservTurris (a food processing plant).

-The chemical plant is notorious for the air pollution (issued gases contain ammonia and hydrogen sulfide at times above the norms), and it quite possibly does not meet the EU ecological (air pollution) requirements.
+The chemical plant is notorious for the air pollution it generates (issued gases contain ammonia and hydrogen sulfide, at times above current norms), and it quite possibly does not meet the EU ecological (air pollution) requirements.